On Tarski's fixed point theorem: Introduction

 The reason for this fact is that Tarski's construction of the fixed point is highly impredicative: if $f:L\to L$ is a monotone map, its least fixed point is given by $\bigwedge P$, with $P\equiv \{x\in L \mid f(x)\leq x\}$.
 Impredicativity here is found in the fact that the fixed point, call it $p$, appears in its own construction ($p$ belongs to $P$), and, indirectly, in the fact that the complete lattice $L$ (and, as a consequence, the collection $P$ over which the infimum is taken) is assumed to form a set, an assumption that seems only reasonable in an intuitionistic setting in the presence of strong impredicative principles (cf. Section \ref{uniformobjects} below).

+In concrete applications (e.g. in computer science and numerical analysis) the monotone operator $f$ is often also continuous, in particular it preserves suprema of non-empty chains; in this situation, the least fixed point can be constructed taking the supremum of the ascending chain $\bot, f(\bot), f(f(\bot)),...,$ given by the set of finite iterations of $f$ on the least element $\bot$.
+This procedure has also been extended to the general (non-continuous) case, but using transfinite iterations of $f$ along the classical ordinals, and strongly non-constructive arguments.

-Alternative, more constructive, proofs of this result have been proposed, probably the two most satisfactory so far being those obtained in intuitionistic contexts in \cite{JM,Taylor}.
+Several alternative, more constructive, proofs of Tarski's theorem have been proposed, probably the two most satisfactory so far being those obtained in intuitionistic contexts in \cite{JM,Taylor}.
 These proofs, however, still presuppose the existence of powerobjects (use the powerset axiom), and/or make use of fully impredicative comprehension principles.

-In this paper I present a constructive and predicative version of Tarski's fixed point theorem.
-Working in the context of the constructive set theories initiated by John Myhill and Peter Aczel, I formulate a concept of \emph{abstract inductive definition} on a complete lattice, and use it to obtain a generalization to complete lattices of Aczel's theory of inductive definitions on a set.
+In this paper I present a constructive predicative version of Tarski's fixed point theorem.
+Working in the context of Myhill-Aczel's constructive set theories\footnote{These theories are constructive subtheories of classical ZF set theory.}, I formulate a concept of \emph{abstract inductive definition} on a complete lattice, and use it to obtain a generalization to complete lattices of Aczel's theory of inductive definitions on a set.
 Every abstract inductive definition gives rise to an inductively defined `generalized element' of the lattice.
-Using this fact, I first derive a proof of Tarski's theorem in a basic system for constructive set theory extended by the full Separation scheme.
+Using this fact, I derive first a proof of Tarski's theorem in a basic system for constructive set theory extended by the impredicative full Separation scheme.
 This proof may be regarded as an improvement on the mentioned results in \cite{JM,Taylor}.
-Then, under assumptions on the lattice and the monotone map that are always satisfied in fully impredicative (classical or intuitionistic) systems, a constructive and predicative proof of Tarski's theorem is obtained.
+Then, under assumptions on the lattice and the monotone map that are always satisfied in fully impredicative (classical or intuitionistic) systems, a constructive predicative proof of Tarski's theorem is obtained.

-Before discussing (respectively in sections \ref{aid} and \ref{Tarski}) abstract inductive definitions and their application to the fixed point theorem, I formulate in Section \ref{uniformobjects} a notion of \emph{uniform class}, by analogy with the concept of uniform object studied in the context of the effective topos.
+Before discussing (respectively in sections \ref{aid} and \ref{Tarski}) abstract inductive definitions and their application to the fixed point theorem, I formulate in Section \ref{uniformobjects} a notion of \emph{uniform class}, by analogy with the concept of uniform object studied in the context of the effective topos \cite{Hy}.
 This notion is used proof-theoretically to show that in the systems for constructive set theory we work with, certain standard partially ordered structures, as complete lattices or directed-complete partial orders, must be defined as having a proper class of elements.